Writing Prompt: Give Your Character an Insecurity

 Ready to turn insecurity into a writing prompt?
 Here's how.

 First, create an insecurity for the main character.
 It can be physical (such as someone insecure about his appearance) or relational (such as being afraid to trust).
-Whatever insecurity you choose, it needs to be something the character will actively deny or try to prove isn’t a problem for him.
+Whatever insecurity you choose, it needs to be something the character will actively deny or try to prove isn’t a problem for them.

-Then, decide how he will counter this insecurity in the course of the story.
-He could go over the top with denial or shenanigans which might result in a funny story.
-She might refuse to face the insecurity and lose a relationship, resulting in a drama.
+Then, decide how they will counter this insecurity in the course of the story.
+They could go over the top with denial or shenanigans which might result in a funny story.
+They might refuse to face the insecurity and lose a relationship, resulting in a drama.

-Make sure their insecurity cannot be ignored without consequences, and see where the story goes.
+Make sure their insecurity cannot be ignored without consequences (remember our post on stakes?), and see where the story goes.

 Our insecurities make us human, and they will help our characters resonate with readers.